Come visit us!

-If you aren't able to join us Sunday mornings, the Wednesday midweek services during the seasons of Lent and Advent.
+We also offer Wednesday midweek services during the seasons of Lent and Advent.
 The services are about one half hour, and Pastor Randy always has something new to share with us.
-Midweek services are typically on hiatus over summer.

 We take communion by "intinction," which means that Pastor places a communion wafer in the palm of your hand, and you can dip the wafer into either the wine or grape juice.
 All who wish to participate are welcome to come forward and receive God's gift of gracious love.

 Our church is accessible to people with disabilities.
 There are no steps between the parking lot and the sanctuary, our powered entry doors are ADA compliant, and we have a hearing assistance system.
-We also have a wheelchair accessible restroom which has an infant changing station.
+We also have a wheelchair accessible restroom that has an infant changing station.

 Get to Know Us Online